 If using vanilla bean pods, split the bean and scrape the vanilla seeds/caviar out of the beans.

 While the milk is being heated, place the sugar, egg and yolks, cornstarch and salt in a bowl.
 Whisk until you have a thick, smooth mix.
 (If you are using vanilla bean paste or extract, add it to the egg mix too).
-Place the bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil.
+Place the bowl with the egg mix on a towel or napkin (to prevent the bowl from slipping while whisking, in the next step), and set aside until the milk comes to a boil (almost to a boil).

-Heat the custard base, over medium heat, while whisking vigorously until it starts to thicken - this should take about 1 - 2 minutes.
+Heat the custard base, over medium heat, while whisking vigorously until it starts to thicken - this should take about 1 - 2 minutes depending on the heat of your stove and size of your saucepan.

 Let the custard cool down to room temperature and then let it chill in the fridge for a few hours, until it’s completely chilled.